bkryza/clang-uml/docs/package_diagrams.md

 package_type: directory
 ```

-for example check out this diagram
+for example check out this diagram (you can click on package names to see the
+corresponding source directory):
 ![t30011_package](./test_cases/t30011_package.svg)

 Module based packages can be enabled using the following option: